Energy from fusion: What is the promise? What hurdles remain?

 Why We Wrote This

-Scientists see path to abundant clean energy from nuclear fusion – in which atoms come together rather than split apart.
+Scientists see a path to abundant clean energy from nuclear fusion – in which atoms come together rather than split apart.
 A lot of people are having to bring their talents together, too, to move this hope closer to reality.

 More advances are needed to bring nuclear fusion into practical use.
 Next steps for researchers and private sector companies include learning to heat the fuel more efficiently, and sustaining the reactions over time and at the scale of a power plant.